jchitpin/thinkdeck/README.md

 1. Insert the keyboard USB connector into the remaining USB splitter port.
 2. Tape down any wires that are sticking out.
 3. Tape down the two USB A splitter headers to the battery.
+4. Remove the protective film on the HyperPixel.
-4. Fasten the screen cover to the top chassis with M2 screws.
+5. Fasten the screen cover to the top chassis with M2 screws.
-5. Fasten the middle hinge cover to the bottom chassis with M2 screws.
+6. Fasten the middle hinge cover to the bottom chassis with M2 screws.
-6. Install the quickstand to the back of the bottom chassis.
+7. Install the quickstand to the back of the bottom chassis.
 It should come with 3M tape so additional glue shouldn't be necessary.

 ![](https://github.com/jchitpin/think-deck/blob/main/images/front-face-no-fasteners.jpg)
 Assembled ThinkDeck prior to heat setting the brass inserts and fastening screws.